estiens/world_cup_json/README.md

   * `total_goals` will sort matches with the largest number of total goals to the least
   * `home_team_goals` will sort matches with the largest number of home team goals to the least
   * `away_team_goals` will sort matches with the largest number of away team goals to the least
-  * `closest_scores` will sort matches with draws first to largest winning marging
+  * `closest_scores` will sort matches with draws first to largest winning margin

     Example:`[url]/matches/current/?by=closest_scores`